 Wondering how to mix cereal with protein powder?

 Wondering how to mix cereal with protein powder?
-Learn more about how to give your breakfast a protein boost.
+Learn more about how to give your favorite breakfast cereal a protein boost.

 How to mix cereal with protein powder.

 Why eat protein at breakfast?

 Adding protein to your breakfast is a great idea.
 Dietary protein is the most satiating macronutrient, which means that eating lots of protein at breakfast will help keep you full until lunch.
 This is key if you are trying to lose weight – researchers have found that adding low-sugar, high-protein foods to your diet can help fuel weight loss efforts.